 LONG (from Sweden).
 This is most likely a Swedish military name -- one taken during military service to differentiate a soldier from all the similar "son" names in his regiment.
 Solomon Long and his wife Anna LINDBERG, appear in Princeton, Minnesota in 1870.
 He was a shoemaker and owned a shoe store in Princeton up to about 1920.
 They were the adoptive parents of my mother's mother, Anna Long, whose origins are a complete mystery.
 It was an un-registered private adoption and Anna was never told who her birth parents were.
 Looking at photos of her, it is reasonable to think that she was of mixed Native American and Swedish blood.

 LOVELL, (from Harbour Hill, Cork, Ireland).
 Although well documented in Canada, this family is almost a blank in Ireland.
-The family was Protestant, so their roots must be in England or Scotland.
+They were Protestant, so their roots may be in England or Scotland.
 Robert Lovell and his wife Jane BEASLY emigrated from Ireland to Montreal in 1820.
 This family founded a publishing dynasty in Montreal which is still flourishing.
-See the Meikle family below for the Lovell connection to Dobie.
+See the MEIKLE family below for the Lovell connection to Dobie.
+Revised January 19, 2020.

 MEIKLE, (from Glasgow, Scotland).
 Not much is known about the family before they lived in Glasgow in the latter part of the 1700's, except that they originated in Ayrshire, Scotland.
 They moved from Glasgow to Lachute, Quebec in the early 1840's, and their children moved on to various parts of Ontario and western Canada.
 Many of the families were large, with 10 or more children, many of whom in turn had 10 or more children, so the number of people to keep track of is daunting.